 Consider this situation:

 You are given three test tubes.
-The three test tubes contain distilled water, acidic solution and basic solution respectively.
+The three test tubes contain distilled water, acidic solution and the basic solution respectively.
 There is only red litmus paper available in order to identify what is there in each test tube.
 How will you find out what is in each of the test tubes?

 - If we put the changed litmus paper into another solution to see if it changes to red again.
-If it does change that means that solution will be an acidic solution.
+If it does change that means that the solution will be an acidic solution.

 - The solution that has no change in any of the litmus paper will be the neutral solution therefore that will be the distilled water.

 What is the reason behind curd or any other sour substance not to be kept in copper or brass vessels?